bootstrap-vue/bootstrap-vue/src/components/table/README.md

 <span class="badge badge-info small">ENHANCED in v2.0.0-rc.25</span>

-The built-in default `sort-compare` function sorts the specified field `key` based on the data in the underlying record object (formatted value if a field has a formatter function, and the field's `sortByFormatted` property is set to `true`).
-The field value is first stringified if it is an object, and then sorted.
+The internal built-in default `sort-compare` function sorts the specified field `key` based on the data in the underlying record object (or by formatted value if a field has a formatter function, and the field has its `sortByFormatted` property is set to `true`).
+The field value is first stringified if it is an object and then sorted.

 **Notes:**